-In 2003, she enrolled in the Full Time General Studies program at the International Center of Photography in New York City.
-She photographed theatrical portraits of performers as well as landscapes typical of America, like diners and motels.
-Anxious and eager to see more of the world, she left the U.S. on a personal journey to travel throughout South and Central America, winding up Latin America's backbone to explore other cultures while sharing peoples stories in the spirit of documentary photography.
+While studying at the International Center of Photography she photographed theatrical portraits of performers as well as landscapes typical of vintage America, like diners and motels.
+Afterwards traveled up the backbone of Latin America for three years, getting to know other cultures while sharing peoples stories in the spirit of documentary photography.

-, a digital photography workshop for at-risk youth that let kids photograph themselves and their community.
-In Bolivia, she photographed an annual proceeds calendar for the wild animal refuge Inti Wara Yassi.
-She then taught 1 on 1 English in Ecuador and worked in Costa Rica as a Staff Photographer for The Tico Times, Central America's leading English newspaper.
-Lindy returned to her hometown of Phoenix, AZ in 2009 to continue photographing.
-In connection with her passion for international social outreach with adolescent Latinos, she worked as a Youth Care Worker and Team Coordinator for Tumbleweed's Casa de Sueños Program, providing support at transitional homes for unaccompanied refugee minors seeking reunification with their families.
+, a digital photography workshop for at-risk Chilean girls that let kids photograph themselves and their communities.
+She then worked in Costa Rica as a Staff Photographer for The Tico Times, Central America's leading English newspaper.
+Upon returning home to Phoenix, AZ, she joined Tumbleweed's Casa de Sueños Program, providing support at transitional homes for unaccompanied refugee minors who sought reunification with their families in the U.S.

 , The Village Voice, Transitions Abroad Magazine, and Fodor's Travel Guides.
 Her work has been exhibited at the Tucson Museum of Art, the New York Children's Museum of Art, Cafe Literario, HOLGAS Gallery, and ICP.
-She has photographed for the International Rescue Committee and the United Cerebral Palsy of Phoenix, Forward Through Ferguson, Jewish Federation of St. Louis, and the George Warren Brown School of Social Work.
+She has photographed for the International Rescue Committee, United Cerebral Palsy of Phoenix, Forward Through Ferguson, Jewish Federation of St. Louis, and the George Warren Brown School of Social Work.